CN3ves/5-/docs/index.md

 > Quick start character guidelines:
 >  1) Choose the character concept.<br>
 >  2) Pick a racial, a profession, a physical and a mental trait.
->  3) Select 2 skills from each of blocks in the skill examples.
-You are allowed to switch from one block to another, to a maximum of 4 skills per block.
-Set all the chosen skills to level 2.<br>
+>  3) Select 2 skills from each of blocks in the skill examples and set all the chosen skills to level 2.<br>
+>  4) Select a skill group and add +1 level to those all skills sensibily unders those groups.<br>
 >  4) Pick one personal starting ability (a signature move for example).
 >  5) Roll 2d6 for physical, social and mental fatigue.
 Set the lowest number as the resistance value and the highest as the break-point.